 and directly holding shares in the company, read the prospectus or

 other disclosure documents prepared by the foreign company you wish

 For more information about CDIs, see the ASX publication Understanding CHESS Depository

 Selling your shares

-scheme or through a managed fund, at some stage you may want to
+Regardless of how you buy shares, at some stage you may want to

 If you hold the shares directly you can sell them by placing a

 trade online or contacting your broker.
 When your trade is executed